protontypes/open-sustainable-technology/README.md

 - [MPAS](https://github.com/MPAS-Dev/MPAS-Model) - The Model for Prediction Across Scales is a collaborative project for developing atmosphere, ocean, and other earth-system simulation components for use in climate, regional climate, and weather studies.
 - [esmtools](https://github.com/bradyrx/esmtools) - A toolbox for Earth System Model analysis.
 - [Badlands](https://github.com/badlands-model/badlands) - Basin and Landscape Dynamics is a long-term surface evolution model built to simulate landscape development, sediment transport and sedimentary basins formation from upstream regions down to marine environments.
+- [qgs](https://github.com/Climdyn/qgs) - Models the dynamics of a 2-layer quasi-geostrophic channel atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.

 ## Earth Climate Datasets and Tools